seequent/pure_interface/README.rst

 pi_attr_delegates
 --------------
-``pi_attr_delegates`` is a dictionary mapping delegate attribute names to either an interface or a list of attribute names.
+``pi_attr_delegates`` is a dictionary mapping the attribute name of the delegate to either an interface or a list of attribute names to delegate.
 If an interface is given then the list returned by ``get_interface_names()`` is used for the attribute names to route to the delegate object.
 For example suppose we want to extend an Animal with a new method ``price``::